 - Health care expenses

 - Pet expenses

 How to Calculate a Variable Expense Monthly?

-When you have selected the most suitable budgeting method for yourself and for your family, it becomes easier to reach your financial goals faster than not having a budgeting system in place.
+When you select the most suitable budgeting method for yourself and your family, reaching your financial goals faster becomes easier than not having a budgeting system.

 Choose the right method and calculate your income and expenses.
-To calculate variable expenses monthly, you need to analyze the past statements of your gas, grocery and electricity bills.
-To get a sense of your spending pattern, check your credit card or banking transactions for the last two or three months.
+To calculate variable expenses monthly, you need to analyze the past bank statements of your gas, grocery, and electricity bills.
+To understand your spending pattern, check your credit card or banking transactions for the last two or three months.